Catchron/catchron-kb/Ansible Quick Start/Ansible Quick Start.md

 |/oE..            |
 +----[SHA256]-----+
 ```
-After the key was generated I coppied the key to the **Ansible Host 1** vm using the **ssh-copy-id** command and the IP address of the vm.
+After the key was generated I copied the key to the **Ansible Host 1** vm using the **ssh-copy-id** command and the IP address of the vm.
 Keep in mind that the same user must exist on both machines in order for this to work.
 ```
 ans@ansiblecontrol:~$ ssh-copy-id 192.168.56.3
 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/ans/.ssh/id_rsa.pub"